inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 Prior to reviewing this document, the developer is expected to be familiar with the US Core Test Kit and building tests with the Inferno Framework.

-# Test Design Principals and Features
+# Test Design Principles and Features

 Tests for this Test Kit have been designed with the following principles: